tweag/asterius/docs/ahc-link.md

 ### `--bundle`

 Instead of copying the runtime `.mjs` modules to the target directory, generate a self-contained `xx.js` script, and running `xx.js` has the same effect as running the entry module.
+Only works for browser targets.

 `--bundle` is supported by [`Parcel`](https://parceljs.org/) under the hood and performs minification on the bundled JavaScript file.
-It's likely beneficial for browser targets.
+It's likely beneficial since it reduces total size of scripts and doesn't require multiple requests for fetching them.

 ## `--no-streaming`